The Chomsky-Sch\"utzenberger Theorem for Quantitative Context-Free Languages: Weighted Pushdown Automata

 Now we construct the WPDA $\M = (Q,\Gamma,q_0,\gamma_0,F,T,\wt)$ with $Q = Q_1 \cup Q_2$, $\Gamma = \Gamma_1 \cup \Gamma_2$, $F = F_1 \cup F_2$, and $T = T_1 \cup T_2$.
 Moreover, we let $\wt|_{T_1} = \wt_1$ and $\wt|_{T_2} = \wt_2$.
 Then $\beh \M \beh = \beh \M_1\beh + \beh \M_2\beh$. \end{proof}

-Finally, we mention that in \cite{chavel12} pushdown games with quantitative objectives were investigated.
+We mention that in \cite{chavel12} pushdown games with quantitative objectives were investigated.
 Such games are formalized on the basis of paths through pushdown systems where the latter are particular pushdown automata with weights: the input alphabet $\Sigma$ is a singleton and no $\varepsilon$-transition occurs.
 Moreover, as weight structure, pushdown systems employ the set of integers with mean-payoff.
-Roughly, the mean-payoff of a computation is the average of its transition weights (taking the limes superior of the averages of finite prefixes on infinite computations).
+Roughly, the mean-payoff of a computation is the average of its transition weights (taking the limit superior of the averages of finite prefixes on infinite computations).
 Then in \cite{chavel12} game-theoretic problems on the set of all paths for which the mean-payoff is above a given threshold are investigated.
+Finally, we note that weighted pushdown systems over bounded idempotent semirings were used in interprocedural dataflow analysis \cite{repschjhamel05}.